ECGonzales/Atmospheres_paper/README.md

 # Atmospheres_paper
 SEDs/ work for Atmospheres paper

-This repo contains the plots and associated code to generate them needed for my atmospheres paper focused on 1256-0224.
+This repo contains code to generate figures in for Gonzales et al. 2018 (http://adsabs.harvard.edu/abs/2018ApJ...864..100G) focused on SDSS J1256-0224.

-These plots started off as part of my NSBP Fall 2016 poster and will be resused in my poster for Women in Astronomy, Emerging Researchers in Exoplanet Science, and possibly SACNAS.
+The repo also contains the posters and talks that I have done on this work at various conferences.